Najilcm/Fbref_web_scraper/README.md

-run the main file to get football players data from fbref
+run the passing python file to get football players data from fbref